-Both lost wages and lost earning capacity are part of the compensatory damages a plaintiff can recover for a defendant’s negligence, gross negligence, recklessness, intentional wrongful acts or strict liability.
+- Lost wages and lost earning capacity are “compensatory damages” you can recover for a defendant’s negligence, gross negligence, recklessness, intentional wrongful acts, or strict liability.

-To help you better understand how to recover lost wages in a California personal injury case, our California personal injury lawyers discuss, below:
+To help you better understand how to recover lost wages in a personal injury case, our California personal injury lawyers discuss the faqs below:

 - 1. What are “lost wages”?